 Freestyle programs are coordinated and choreographed with the help of a private coach and require an additional time and monetary commitment, outside of group lessons.
-If you and your child are interested in exploring this form of competing and wish to learn more about it or to want to inquire about hiring a coach, please chat with our Learn to Skate Director after lessons or via email at email@example.com.
+If your skater is interested in exploring this form of competing and you wish to learn more about it or to want to inquire about hiring a coach, please chat with our Learn to Skate Director after lessons or via email at email@example.com.

 How much does it cost to compete?

 How do we sign up?

-Registration forms will be available sometime in March at the Learn to Skate Cart.
-Online registration will also be available at Sk8Stuff.
+EZ-Registration forms are available at the Learn to Skate Cart.
+Online registration is also available at Sk8Stuff.
 Registration and payment are due TBD.
 Late registration may be accepted with permission from the Ice Director if space allows.